scatmanFATMAN/libens/README.md

 this library is to provide functionality to programmers for sending log type emails in their programs.
-The library handles the logic which determines  when emails should be sent and can operate in two modes as described below:
+The library handles the logic which determines  when emails should be sent and can operate in two modes as described in the next section.

+ENS is configured by groupings.
+Each group has their own set of characteristics so emails can be controlled in each group individually.

 ---------------------------------------------------------------------------
 ENS_GROUP_MODE_DROP
 ---------------------------------------------------------------------------
-Sends an email at most, every interval seconds at which the group is configured.
+Sends an email at most, every "interval" seconds at which the group is configured.
 Any email that is attempted to be sent before the interval has expired is ingored.

 ---------------------------------------------------------------------------
 ENS_GROUP_MODE_COLLECT
 ---------------------------------------------------------------------------
-Sends an email at most, every interval seconds at which the group is configured.
+Sends an email at most, every "interval" seconds at which the group is configured.
 Any email that is attempted to be sent before the interval has expired is queued and when the timer expires, an email is sent with all the queued emails concatenated into a single email.